YDIB11/Swissdata/index.markdown

 | M1 Chip            | -0.30%       | +12.93%       | Platform shift recognized        |
 | Vision Pro         | -0.76%       | +8.64%        | Spatial computing bet            |

-**The key insight:** For Apple, **event-day returns are nearly useless** for predicting 30-day outcomes.
+&#128161; **Key insight:** For Apple, **event-day returns are nearly useless** for predicting 30-day outcomes.
 The iPod dropped 4.6% on announcement day but became Apple's turnaround story.
 The correlation between day-0 and 30-day returns is essentially zero.

 This tells us something profound about consumer innovation: **the market's first reaction is often noise.** The signal emerges over weeks, not hours.